-1. Admissions Tests
+1. Admissions Criteria and Testing

-- For entry at the age of 11, boys will sit the 11+ GL Assessments tests in English and Maths, in the November prior to entry.
-Details of these processes, together with information on the GL Assessments resources (exemplar papers and Parents Guide), are available on our College Website, and can be accessed on the following link: https://llplus.gl-assessment.co.uk/free-materials/ - We will not disclose the assessment results or completed papers to parents or feeder schools but will use these results as a means to judge academic capability in numeracy and literacy.
+- The student should obtain a mean CAT score of at least 100, attained in the summer of Year 5. - For entry at the age of 11, boys will sit the 11+ GL Assessments tests in English and Maths, in the November prior to entry.
+Details of these processes, together with information on the GL Assessments resources (exemplar papers and Parents Guide), are available on our College Website, and can be accessed on the following link: https://11plus.glassessment.co.uk/free-materials/ - We will not disclose the assessment results or completed papers to parents or feeder schools but will use these results as a means to judge academic capability in numeracy and literacy.

-2. School Reference (including Year 6 CAT score)
+2. School Reference

-- o The College aims to educate students who demonstrate commitment to learning and achieving their potential and will benefit from the successful educational environment at Victoria College.
-For the benefit of all students at the College, candidates who have a poor attendance, behaviour, or motivation record will not be considered for a place at Victoria College. - o We ask for an honest and detailed school reference, the format of which is determined by Victoria College, taking into consideration the points made above.
+- The College aims to educate students who demonstrate commitment to learning and achieving their potential and will benefit from the successful educational environment at Victoria College.
+For the benefit of all students at the College, candidates who have a poor attendance, behaviour, or motivation record will not be considered for a place at Victoria College. - We ask for an honest and detailed school reference, the format of which is determined by Victoria College, taking into consideration the points made above.
 Educational attainment data will be requested on the Reference form.
-We will also require detail on any special educational needs that might require additional support to allow your child to achieve their full potential. - o The student should obtain a mean CAT score of at least 100.
+We will also require detail on any special educational needs that might require additional support to allow the student to achieve their full potential.